Fellows

 Ilan Wurman

-Ilan Wurman is an associate professor at the Sandra Day O’Connor College of Law at Arizona State University, where he teaches administrative law and constitutional law.
+Ilan Wurman is the Julius E. Davis Professor of Law at the University of Minnesota, where he teaches administrative law and constitutional law.
 He writes primarily on the Fourteenth Amendment, administrative law, separation of powers, and constitutionalism.

 Become a Center for Constitutional Design Fellow